Safe Foreign Real Estate Investment:

 🇭🇺 In Budapest

-Licensed Hungarian attorney — required by law for any real estate transaction in Hungary — handles the process.
+A designated attorney — required by law for every real estate transaction in Hungary — handles the process.

 Classic mistake to avoid: